dbosoft/Hosuto/README.md

 ### Description

+Hosuto is targeting microservice architectures, where services can be easily distributed as a single (micro) service or bundled into larger applications.

+To support service bundling it extends the default .NET host framework by to capability to run multiple host in parallal.
+In addition the hosts can share common objects like configuration, hosting environment or a shared DI container.

 Hosuto contains currently the following features to extend .NET Generic Host:

 - **Modules**: The Hosuto module system allows you to setup multiple independed hosts within a single application.
 Modules can share configuration and a DI container for global settings and interaction.
 The module system supports both .NET Generic host and Asp.Net Core 2.1 and higher.
 - **Hosted Services extensions**: Hosuto contains extensions methods to simplify the use of hosted services in Generic Hosts and Asp.Net Core Hosts.

 ### Platforms & Prerequisites